-Fidell Posted March 25, 2012 Report Share Posted March 25, 2012 Boa tarde amigos, Estou com uma dúvida enorme, e nao consigo encontrar nenhuma informção para o meu projecto.
+Fidell Posted March 25, 2012 at 03:02 PM Report #445578 Posted March 25, 2012 at 03:02 PM Boa tarde amigos, Estou com uma dúvida enorme, e nao consigo encontrar nenhuma informção para o meu projecto.
 O meu projecto consiste numa montagem de um circuito com o Arduino Uno( linguagem C++) e com uma Wave shield (onde estará armazenado os ficheiros de som).
 Tenho montado uns botões de pressão que ao carregar no primeiro ele abre um ficheiro de som, onde emite o som da Introdução gravada por mim em ficheiro (.Wav).
 Agora gostaria de saber um código para que no botão seguinte ao carregar ele abri-se um ficheiro que dizia "são Jorge" mas não era este o ficheiro que queria ouvir, então carregar novamente no mesmo botão e este dizer outro som como por exemplo "são Nicolau" e era o som pretendido, então este ficaria seleccionado e abriria a informação que continha o som "são Nicolau".
-Alguém me poderá ajudar se faz favor? é muito importante Cumprimentos, aguardo ajudas Link to comment Share on other sites More sharing options...
+Alguém me poderá ajudar se faz favor? é muito importante Cumprimentos, aguardo ajudas

-bsccara Posted March 25, 2012 Report Share Posted March 25, 2012 A ver se percebo: queres ler os ficheiros presentes no sistema de ficheiros detectado por setup e dizer os nomes deles e esperar confirmação pelos botões ou as frases a dizer ('são...') seriam previamente gravadas ?
-Link to comment Share on other sites More sharing options...
+bsccara Posted March 25, 2012 at 11:15 PM Report #445652 Posted March 25, 2012 at 11:15 PM A ver se percebo: queres ler os ficheiros presentes no sistema de ficheiros detectado por setup e dizer os nomes deles e esperar confirmação pelos botões ou as frases a dizer ('são...') seriam previamente gravadas ?

-Fidell Posted March 26, 2012 Author Report Share Posted March 26, 2012 Sim...ao carregar no botão de pressão este começa a emitir o som, mas se não é o destino desejado este deve carregar novamente no botão para passar a instrução seguinte, e assim sucessivamente até encontrar o destino pretendido :S é só o que me falta fazer.
-Link to comment Share on other sites More sharing options...
+Fidell Posted March 26, 2012 at 11:55 AM Author Report #445701 Posted March 26, 2012 at 11:55 AM Sim...ao carregar no botão de pressão este começa a emitir o som, mas se não é o destino desejado este deve carregar novamente no botão para passar a instrução seguinte, e assim sucessivamente até encontrar o destino pretendido :S é só o que me falta fazer.

-bsccara Posted March 26, 2012 Report Share Posted March 26, 2012 Sim...ao carregar no botão de pressão este começa a emitir o som, mas se não é o destino desejado este deve carregar novamente no botão para passar a instrução seguinte, e assim sucessivamente até encontrar o destino pretendido :S é só o que me falta fazer.
+bsccara Posted March 26, 2012 at 12:32 PM Report #445706 Posted March 26, 2012 at 12:32 PM Sim...ao carregar no botão de pressão este começa a emitir o som, mas se não é o destino desejado este deve carregar novamente no botão para passar a instrução seguinte, e assim sucessivamente até encontrar o destino pretendido :S é só o que me falta fazer.
 OK, mas o som é pré-gravado ou criado na altura ?
 Para sintetizar voz também tens o projecto CMU FLite (http://www.speech.cs.cmu.edu/flite/) mas não consegues meter isso no Arduino.
-Link to comment Share on other sites More sharing options...

-bsccara Posted March 26, 2012 Report Share Posted March 26, 2012 Então terás de usar algum método da API para ler o conteúdo do cartão, meter cada nome de ficheiro num array ou coisa semelhante que possa ser acedida por um indice, inicializar o indice para o primeiro elemento e reproduzir o som.
+bsccara Posted March 26, 2012 at 05:32 PM Report #445749 Posted March 26, 2012 at 05:32 PM Então terás de usar algum método da API para ler o conteúdo do cartão, meter cada nome de ficheiro num array ou coisa semelhante que possa ser acedida por um indice, inicializar o indice para o primeiro elemento e reproduzir o som.
 A cada pressão no botão incrementas o índice, páras a reprodução se estiver a decorrer e reproduzes o novo ficheiro.
 Quanto o índice ultrapassar o nº de elementos, voltas a pô-lo para o primeiro elemento (nome de ficheiro).
 Tirando a leitura do cartão o resto é muito simples.
 Ou então não estou a perceber o que queres fazer...
-Link to comment Share on other sites More sharing options...

-bsccara Posted March 26, 2012 Report Share Posted March 26, 2012 Poê aqui o código que tens, só a parte em que metes os nomes dos ficheiros no array e a rotina em que lês os botões e queres reproduzir os sons.
+bsccara Posted March 26, 2012 at 11:10 PM Report #445817 Posted March 26, 2012 at 11:10 PM Poê aqui o código que tens, só a parte em que metes os nomes dos ficheiros no array e a rotina em que lês os botões e queres reproduzir os sons.
 Outras funções resume-as a uma descrição só, pois grandes volumes de código levam demasiado tempo a analisar.
-Link to comment Share on other sites More sharing options...

-bsccara Posted March 27, 2012 Report Share Posted March 27, 2012 Em vez desse código, que provavelmente foste buscar ao mesmo sítio, estuda este : http://www.ladyada.net/media/wavshield/daphc.pde.
+bsccara Posted March 27, 2012 at 12:41 PM Report #445900 Posted March 27, 2012 at 12:41 PM Em vez desse código, que provavelmente foste buscar ao mesmo sítio, estuda este : http://www.ladyada.net/media/wavshield/daphc.pde.
 Este exemplo toca todos os ficheiros que encontrar no cartão.
 Depois junta-lhe a função 'check_switches' e usa-a dentro da 'play' para saltar de ficheiro.
-Link to comment Share on other sites More sharing options...

-bsccara Posted March 27, 2012 Report Share Posted March 27, 2012 O exemplo que te indiquei não liga patavina aos botões; lê a partição FAT e reproduz tudo o que encontrar, entrando nas directorias que existam.
+bsccara Posted March 27, 2012 at 02:29 PM Report #445937 Posted March 27, 2012 at 02:29 PM O exemplo que te indiquei não liga patavina aos botões; lê a partição FAT e reproduz tudo o que encontrar, entrando nas directorias que existam.
 Dentro da função 'play' há um ciclo que espera pelo final da reprodução de cada ficheiro; é nesse ciclo que podes ler os botões e interromper a reprodução com o 'wave.stop'.
 Fazendo isso o código passará para o seguinte.
-Link to comment Share on other sites More sharing options...

 Recommended Posts